geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 ## Migration from 2017.05.00 to 2017.03.00 and previews
 In **2017.03.00** the `createProject.js` script created only a custom project.
 From version 2017.04.00 we changed the script to generate 2 kind of projects:
  - **custom**: the previous version
- - **standard**: mapstore2 standard
+ - **standard**: mapstore standard

-Standard project wants to help to generate a project that is basically the MapStore2 product, where you can add your own plugins and customize your theme (before this you had to create a project similar to MapStore2 on your own)
+Standard project wants to help to generate a project that is basically the MapStore product, where you can add your own plugins and customize your theme (before this you had to create a project similar to MapStore on your own)
 Depending on our usage of custom project, this may introduce some breaking changes.
 If you previously included some file from `product` folder, now `app.jsx` has been changed to call `main.jsx`.
 Please take a look on how the main product uses this to migrate your changes inside your custom project.